aurorascharff/next15-account-selector/STEPS.md

 ## Initial implementation of AccountSelector

 - Now, thats the setup, but our problems are is the AccountSelector component.
+It's reading a promise from the server of the current account with React 19 use().
 - Showcase the typical React code using isLoading, expanded states.
 Mutation through endpoint contains lots of boilerplate code.
 A sort of naive optimistic update here using setState.
 Quite a lot of code, probably prone to bugs.
 Let's say I just coded this up without thinking too much about it, and it works, but it could be better.
 - For the select, it's hard to read the divs and spans, I even marked them so I can find them.
 I should maybe have extracted this to components.
 And probably I should have used different elements.
 I'm using state variables to define styles which is not optimal nor easy.